AgentMC/Sao19/Translate/En/Part2.md

 Drawing a deep sigh, Kirito shook his head with a difficult face.

 "I am sorry, but will probably not last for long. ......
 The Great Eastern Gate collapsed, the exchange project of two worlds began, and a lot of tourists came from the Dark Territory.
 Right now, they are enjoying promised landscapes and food.
 But, everyone will eventually notice.
-That two worlds have crucial difference. "
+That two worlds have crucial difference."

 "A difference...?"